 What factors can affect the sail force on a sailboat?

-Several factors can affect the sail force, including the size and shape of the sail, the material of the sail, the angle of the sail relative to the wind (apparent wind angle), wind speed and direction, and the presence of any obstacles that might alter airflow.
+Several factors can affect the sail force, including the size and shape of the sail, the material and trim of the sail, the apparent wind speed and direction, air density, and nearby obstacles or waves that alter the airflow.

 How does changing the apparent wind angle affect the sail force?